HeisenberG2575/Autonomous_Subdivision/README.md

 - Python3
 - Gazebo
 - Various dependencies of ROS such as Rviz, Robot State Publisher. (if you have installed full desktop version of ROS, you already have them by default)
+- python3-pip
+- python-is-python3
+Use ros_install.sh script if you haven't installed these.

 ## To run the files on your system:
 1. Clone the workspace